What Is the Difference Between an Invention and an Innovation?

 The phrase “build it and they will come” might work in the movies, but it rarely applies in corporate innovation.
 Across industries, organizations invest millions into new ideas that never reach market adoption.
-Whether it’s a promising prototype shelved indefinitely or a breakthrough technology buried in a lab, great ideas often fall short of creating impact.
+Whether it is a promising prototype shelved indefinitely or a breakthrough technology buried in a lab, great ideas often fall short of creating impact.

-In this article, we’ll clarify the difference between invention and innovation, show why it matters in large organizations, and explore how companies can systematically turn inventions into innovations that create real value.
+In this article, we will clarify what is the difference between an invention and an innovation, explain why the distinction matters in large organizations, and outline three essential areas leaders must understand:

 Defining Invention and Innovation

 Before we can explore the impact of these concepts in practice, we need to define them clearly.
-Many teams use the terms interchangeably, which creates confusion and misalignment—especially when moving from ideation to execution.
+Many teams use the terms interchangeably, which creates confusion and misalignment, especially when moving from ideation to execution.

-Innovation: on the other hand, is about application.
-It’s what happens when an invention is adopted and delivers value, whether to customers, employees, or the business as a whole.
-Innovation can involve commercialization, operational integration, or strategic transformation.
+Innovation, on the other hand, is about application.
+It occurs when an invention is adopted and delivers value to customers, employees, or the wider business.
+Innovation may involve commercialization, operational integration, or strategic transformation.
 While invention is about making something new, innovation is about making something useful.
-Understanding what is the difference between innovation and invention is essential to build processes that can support both.

 Why the Difference Between Invention and Innovation Matters